Dominican Republic VS Cuba

 The Dominican Republic has historical sites such as the Columbus Museum, but they are few.
 There is little colonial architecture, from this point of view, only Santo Domingo is interesting.

 Cuba, on the other hand, is fraught with a great history.
 The capital of Cuba, Havana, was built by the Spaniards from the 16th century to the 19th century.
 Cuba also has the best tobacco plantations, and cigar lovers will love this place.
 At the same time, in the circles of amateurs, disputes still do not subside: which cigars are better – Dominican or Cuban.

 Excursions in Cuba are almost all dedicated to sightseeing.

-6. Where are the best beaches – in the DR or Cuba?
+6. Where are the best beaches – Dominican Republic VS Cuba?

 Well, the beaches in Cuba and the Dominican Republic are magnificent!
 Snow-white, with clean soft sand, at the edge of the blue sea… In both countries, the most beautiful, covered with fine sand, beaches on the shores of the azure sea.
 Remember the “Bounty Beach”…